Tool development using the Tool Maker

 Main python script: tool.py

-This section outlines the process of creating tool from the automatically generated sample tool.
-The tool creator defines for you the Tool class and its methods, providing defaults and examples to replace with appropriate code.
-Comments and references are included to facilitate understanding of the tool creation process.
+This section outlines the process of creating a tool from the automatically generated sample tool.
+The Tool Maker defines for you the Tool class and its methods, providing default values and examples to replace with the appropriate code.
+Comments and references are included to facilitate the understanding of the tool creation process.

 file provides the information to show the parameters when selecting your tool in the QMENTA Platform: